Ellbcn/Ellbcn/README.md

 - 👋 Hi, I’m Ester
-- 👀 I’m interested in QA
+- 👀 I’m interested in QA, site reliability and Cloud computing.
-- 🌱 I’m currently learning web development and QA
+- 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on QA projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: linkedin/ester-llach

 <!---